 In addition to filtering waste from the blood and assisting in the balance of fluids and other substances in the body, the kidneys perform other vital functions.
 The kidneys:

-Release hormones, such as renin, that help to regulate blood pressure and heart function
+Release hormones, such as renin, that help to regulate blood pressure

 Convert vitamin D into a form that can be used by the body's tissues